Ajmera-Ruchita/Rain_in_Australia_prediction_/README.md

 Number of rows: 145460

-Number of Independent Columns: 22Number of Dependent Column: 1
+Number of Independent Columns: 22

+Number of Dependent Column: 1